Kmino-io/syscoin-ledger-app/README.md

-# Ledger Bitcoin Application
+# Ledger Syscoin Application

-This is the Bitcoin application for Ledger devices.
+This is the Syscoin application for Ledger devices.
+This application is a fork of LedgerHQ/app-bitcoin-new, so the bulk of it will work just like the original.

 ## Quick start guide